More from our experts

 When should it be filed?
-The deadline to file Form 945 is February 1 this year.
-For the 2020 tax year, if tax deposits have been made, you’ll have until February 10, 2021, to file.
+The deadline to file Form 945 is January 31.
+For the 2022 tax year, if tax deposits have been made, you’ll have until February 10, 2023, to file.

 What’s it for?
 Form 945 is rarely used by employers, but there are occasions when a Form 945 must be filed.
 Form 945 is used to report federal income tax withheld from nonpayroll payments made.
 Nonpayroll payments can include:

 When should it be filed?
-W-2 recipients must receive their form electronically by February 1 this year, or if mailed, the form must be postmarked by February 1.
-The deadline for filing Copy A of the W-2 forms with the Social Security Administration (see below) is also February 1.
+W-2 recipients must receive their form electronically by January 31, or if mailed, the form must be postmarked by January 31.
+The deadline for filing Copy A of the W-2 forms with the Social Security Administration (see below) is also January 31.

 What’s it for?
 Form W-2 is provided to all employees and the IRS.
 W-2s report an employee’s annual wages, as well as federal income tax, state and local income tax (if applicable), Social Security, and Medicare taxes withheld.
 Employers must also file W-2s with the Social Security Administration using Form W-3 (see below).